Asymmetry Analysis of Bilateral Shapes: Describing asymmetry

-{\bf Two types of Registration} For every bilateral data object $X$, suppose there is an associated midplane $\mathcal{P}$.
-Ways in which $\mathcal{P}$ might be determined are disussed below.
-For data analysis, it is helpful to ``register'' $X$ using a rigid body motion so that after transformation $\bm n = \bm e_1$ and $b=0$, i.e., the midplane passes through the origin and the normal direction is given by the first coordinate axis, while still keeps the shape of $X$ unchanged.
+Suppose there is an associated midplane $\mathcal{P}$ for every bilateral data object $X$.
+Ways in which $\mathcal{P}$ might be determined are discussed below.
+For data analysis, it is helpful to ``register'' $X$ using a rigid body motion so that after transformation $\bm n = \bm e_1$ and $b=0$, i.e., the midplane passes through the origin and the normal direction is given by the first coordinate axis, while still keeps the size-and-shape of $X$ unchanged.